§ Sector — Museums

 From request to accessible museum.

-A simple process, with no construction work or additional electronics.
+A simple process, with no construction or additional electronics.
 Integrate NaviLens into existing signage and museography in 1–3 weeks.

 - 01